The Bankruptcy Law Firm - Los Angeles Bankruptcy Attorney

 Free First Consult to Tell You if We Can Help You

-Los Angeles Bankruptcy Lawyer Disclaimer: The information on los angeles bankruptcy law, filing bankruptcy in Los Angeles, Chapter 7 bankruptcy, personal bankruptcy, Chapter 13 bankruptcy, Chapter 11 bankruptcy, credit card bankruptcy, and other bankruptcy legal information presented at this site does not constitute legal advice and does not create any attorney client relationship or contract of any kind with the Bankruptcy Law Firm, PC or Los Angeles bankruptcy lawyer Kathleen P. March, Esq.
-The Bankruptcy Law Firm, PC uses a written contract for each bankrkuptcy client and will only be representing you in your Los Angeles bankruptcy matter if you and the law firm sign a written legal representation contract and you pay Bankruptcy law firm for the bankruptcy legal services it performs for you.
-Information on this bankruptcy los angeles law firm web site is provided for informational and educational purposes only.
+Los Angeles Bankruptcy Attorney Disclaimer: The information on Los Angeles bankruptcy law, filing bankruptcy, and other Los Angeles Bankruptcy information presented at this site does not constitute legal advice and does not create any attorney-client relationship or contract of any kind with the Bankruptcy Law Firm, PC or bankruptcy lawyer Kathleen P. March, Esq.
+The Bankruptcy Law Firm, PC uses a written contract for each client and will only be representing you if you and the law firm sign a written legal representation contract and you pay law firm for the bankruptcy legal services it performs for you.
+Information on this law firm web site is provided for informational and educational purposes only.
+Information herein is not offered as, and does not constitute, legal advice.
 You should never make legal hiring decisions solely upon web pages, brochures, advertising or other promotional materials.
-Please contact a Los Angeles bankruptcy lawyer at The Bankruptcy Law Firm, PC, for your free first consult to find out whether our Los Angeles Bankruptcy Attorneys can represent you.
+Please contact a Los Angeles bankruptcy lawyer at our bankruptcy los angeles law firm for your free first consult to find out whether our law firm can represent you.

 This web site might be characterized as an advertisement under California's State Bar Rules and is not intended to solicit clients for matters outside of the State of California.
 Always seek the advice of an attorney from your own jurisdiction before relying on information from this site or any web site.